ahmedirfan1074/portfolio/README.md

 - **Responsive images** placeholders ready for optimization

 ## License
-This portfolio template is free to use for personal and commercial projects.
+This portfolio template is free to use for personal projects.

 ## Support
 If you need help customizing or have questions, feel free to reach out!